By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 4. I can give you the names of some therapists who could see you if you like.

 If you do other things such as coaching or teaching there is no problem in having a friend attend your class or coaching them on more effective communication but be sure that this is a separate activity from your therapy or counseling practice.
-And remember, in coaching or teaching you never ever give a diagnosis or conduct an intervention designed to treat a mental, emotional or behavior problem.
+And remember, in coaching or teaching you never ever give a diagnosis or conduct an intervention designed to treat a mental, emotional, or behavioral problem.

 Hope that clarified the issue from the therapist’s perspective.